JohnyForElectric/ID.4/Euro Style Tail Lights.md

 ```
 # Conclusion

 And here we go.
-The result is amazing, the journey to get there was much harder than originally anticipated.
+The results are amazing, the journey to get here was much harder than originally anticipated.

 #### Videos